sgorgun/style-issues/README.md

 ![SA1008](images/sa1008.png)

-Fix the issue by removing a space before and after opening parenthesis.
+Fix the issue by removing the whitespace before and after opening parenthesis.

 ### SA1025

 ![SA1025](images/sa1025.png)

-Fix the issue by removing redundant space characters.
+Fix the issue by removing redundant whitespace characters.

 ### SA1028

 ![SA1028](images/sa1028.png)

-Fix the issue by removing unnecessary space characters in the end of the lines.
+Fix the issue by removing unnecessary whitespace characters at the end of the lines.

 ### SA1500